The 2014/5 Timetable will be released in September, please check back for updates.

 selecting Student Module Timetable.

-Currently you can view your timetable by programme or by module:
+Currently you can view your timetable by Course or by your Student Module Timetable:

 Guidance notes, including the University's timetable policy, are available via links on the right.